xhlove/XstreamDL-CLI/README_ENG.md

   --save-dir SAVE_DIR   set save dir for Stream --select              show stream to select and download, default is to
                         download all
-  --disable-force-close
+  --multi-s             use this option when S tag number > 0 --disable-force-close
                         default make all connections closed securely, but it will make DL speed slower